diab0l/Granular/Readme.md

 Granular - WPF for JavaScript!
 ==============================

-Granular is a re-implementation of WPF that was designed to run in the browser, it aims to bring to web applications the same development experience as WPF brings to desktop applications (with xamls, code-behind, _real_ MVVM and everything that is good).
+Granular is a re-implementation of WPF which is designed to run in the browser, it aims to bring to web applications the same development experience as WPF brings to desktop applications (with xamls, code-behind, _real_ MVVM).

 Using [Saltarelle C# to JavaScript compiler](http://www.saltarelle-compiler.com), Granular fills the gap between a simple JavaScript "Console Application" and a full "WPF Application".